MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-networking.md

 ## Best practice: Implement Azure Network Watcher

-Azure Network Watcher provides tools to monitor resources and communications in an Azure Virtual Network.
+Azure Network Watcher provides tools to monitor resources and communications in an Azure virtual network.
 For example, you can monitor communications between a VM and an endpoint, such as another VM or FQDN.
 You can also view resources and resource relationships in a virtual network, or diagnose network traffic issues.

 ![Screenshot of Network Watcher.](./media/migrate-best-practices-networking/network-watcher.png) *Figure 12: Network Watcher.*